SFTtech/openage/doc/ideas/technical.md

 ## Monitor Game Asset Folder (e.g. with inotify)

-When the user modifies an asset, such as a texture, the ingame models are updated instantly.
+  - when the user modifies an asset, such as a texture, the in-game models are updated instantly

--> awesome live-testing for modders
+    - awesome live-testing for modders

-Far more challenging: make this work for unit stats.
+  - far more challenging: make this work for unit stats.

 ## Built-in Snapshot Creation for Mods